crytic/building-secure-contracts/program-analysis/echidna/advanced/collecting-a-corpus.md

 ]
 ```

-Clearly, this input will not trigger the failure in our property.
-In the next step, we will see how to modify it for that.
+This input will not trigger the failure in our property.
+In the next step, we will show how to modify it for that purpose.

 ## Seeding a corpus

-Echidna needs some help in order to deal with the `magic` function.
-We are going to copy and modify the input to use suitable
+To handle the `magic` function, Echidna needs some assistance.
+We will copy and modify the input to utilize appropriate parameters:
-parameters for it:

 ```
 cp corpus-magic/coverage/2712688662897926208.txt corpus-magic/coverage/new.txt
 ```

-We will modify `new.txt` to call `magic(42,129,333,0)`.
-Now, we can re-run Echidna:
+Modify `new.txt` to call `magic(42,129,333,0)`.
+Now, re-run Echidna:

 ```
-echidna magic.sol --config config.yaml
+echidna-test magic.sol --config config.yaml
 ...
 echidna_magic_values: failed!💥
   Call sequence:
     magic(42,129,333,0)

 Unique instructions: 142
 Unique codehashes: 1